mcgilldinglab/DTPSP/README.md

 Our research manuscript detailing DTPSP is now available on bioRxiv: [DTPSP: A Deep Learning Framework for Optimized Time Point Selection in Time-Series Single-Cell Studies](https://www.biorxiv.org/content/10.1101/2024.12.18.629276v1)

 ## Key Contributions and Impact
+#### Efficient Time-Point Selection
-**Efficient Time-Point Selection:** DTPSP identifies the most informative time points in time-series studies, allowing researchers to focus on crucial intervals for detailed analysis.

-**Resource Optimization:** By prioritizing key time points, DTPSP enables efficient allocation of resources to in-depth profiling methods like multi-omics and single-cell studies, reducing redundancy.
+DTPSP identifies the most informative time points in time-series studies.
+By prioritizing key time points, DTPSP enables efficient allocation of resources to in-depth profiling methods like multi-omics and single-cell studies, reducing redundancy.

-**Enhanced Study of Dynamic Systems:** The model supports the exploration of dynamic biological systems, such as development, disease progression, and responses to treatments, ensuring that vital temporal dynamics are captured.
+#### Enhanced Study of Dynamic Systems
+The model supports the exploration of dynamic biological systems, such as development, disease progression, and responses to treatments, ensuring that vital temporal dynamics are captured.

+#### Scalable and Versatile
-**Scalable and Versatile:** DTPSP provides a scalable framework adaptable to various experimental designs, significantly improving efficiency in systems biology research.
+DTPSP provides a scalable framework adaptable to various experimental designs, significantly improving efficiency in systems biology research.

 ## Tech Features
 - **Simplified Workflow:** Trains on public datasets to ensure accessibility and reproducibility.